BishopSam/safari/README.md

 An app for viewing various tourist destinations and booking dates for visitations.

 #### N/B: This application is built solely to showcase my skills in flutter development and not a real app that you can use to book real appointments with these tourist destinations.

+[Here](https://www.figma.com/file/VfSnD0IhoTJcyxzq6BiVWj/Travel-App---Free-Source-Code-and-Design-using-Flutter-(Community)?node-id=127%3A3645) is the link to the figma file

 Table of contents
 =================